hackclub/highway/app/views/guides/markdown.md

 > This makes the text look like this

+Good for quoting texts, paste statements, code and whatever else you want to do with it.

 That should be everything you need to know about markdowns.\
 If you feel I have missed something or want to add something yourself, dm `@Taran The Idiot` on slack or make a pr to add it.

+If I see more bad readmes after this, I will find you.